-It would be useful to have recruited your Young Tree Champions, as your students will have great ideas for what you might do and any themes you may wish to focus on as a group, they are the projects driving force for nature.
-However, given the current pandemic we suggest the following:
+It would be useful to have recruited your Young Tree Champions, as your students will have great ideas for what you might do and any themes you may wish to focus on as a group, they are the project’s driving Force For Nature.

-- Engage with key work children in-school or remotely with existing eco-club, student council, afterschool club and put this project on the agenda
+- Engage with existing eco-club, student council, forest school or gardening club and put your project on the agenda

-- Discuss ideas for your activities to connect, learn and share your project, and fill in the action plan template, you can then use this to complete the application form.
+- Discuss ideas for your activities to connect, learn, care and share within your project, and complete an action plan.
+You can then use this to complete the application form.
 You can find an example action plan here.

 The trees have been carefully selected according to their size when mature.
 You have a choice of Tree Packs – Container Tree Pack, Broadleaf Tree Pack, Orchard Tree Pack and Hedgerow Pack.

-- Small trees will grow to 5-10m and need to be planted 3-5m apart or can be planted in a container
+- Container Fruit Tree Pack: trees will grow to 2-3m and need to be planted between 3-5m apart or can be planted in a container

-- Medium trees will grow to 10-15m and need to be planted 5 to 8m apart
+- Broadleaf Tree Pack: trees will grow to 6m and need to be planted 5-8m apart

-- Large trees will grow over 15m and need to be 15m apart
+- Orchard Tree Pack: trees will grow to 3-4m and need to be planted 3m apart

 Please note: It is not possible to select specific species from the list to create a bespoke pack.

 Plant your trees where they can receive lots of sunlight and where the drainage is good.
-Also consider a location that is accessible to all and allows you to water your young trees and saplings regularly and easily in the first 2-3 years (near an outdoor tap).
+Also consider a location that is accessible to all and allows you to water your young trees and saplings regularly and easily in the first 2-3 years (eg. near an outdoor tap).

-You can select one of the following tree packs, each containing five trees:
+You can select one of the following tree packs: